mylar3/mylar3/README.md

 - Add a comic (series) using the Search button, or using the Pullist.
 - Make sure you specify Comic Location as well as your SABnzbd settings in the Configuration!
  (Mylar auto-creates the Comic Series directories under the Comic Location.
 The directory is displayed on the Comic Detail page).
-- If you make any Configuration changes, shutdown Mylar and restart it or else errors will occur - this is a current bug.
+- If you make any Configuration changes, shutdown Mylar and restart it or else errors will occur - this is an outstanding bug.
 - You need to specify a search-provider in order to get the downloads to send to SABnzbd.
 If you don't have either listed, choose Experimental!
 - In the Configuration section, if you enable 'Automatically Mark Upcoming Issues as Wanted' it will mark any NEW comic from the pullist that is on your 'watchlist' as wanted.
 - There are times when adding a comic it will fail with an 'Error', submit a bug and it will be checked out (usually an easy fix).

-The 2 features below are extremely new and users may encounter some problems until bugs are squashed.
+- For the most up-to-date build, use the Development build.
+Master doesn't get updated as frequently (> month), and Development is usually fairly stable.

+The Mylar Forums are now online: http://forum.mylarcomics.com   (it's new - don't be scared to post)

 Please submit issues via git for any outstanding problems that need attention.

 Post-Processing